bibleup/docs/docs/guide/methods.md

 ```
 :::

+::: warning NOTE
-2. You can only call the `refresh()` method after previously calling `create()` on a BibleUp instance.
+You can only call the `refresh()` method after previously calling `create()` on a BibleUp instance.
 Trying to refresh without previously *activating* BibleUp won't work as expected.
 :::

 ## `destroy()`